jtorrespdx/title_case/SPECS.md

 What it Does:
 it does not capitalize designated words (like prepositions, conjunctions, etc)

-Input: taco from mexico
+Input: tacos from tijuana
-Output: Taco from Mexico
+Output: Tacos from Tijuana

 -------------------------Fourth Case--------------------------
 What it Does: